truenas/documentation/content/SCALE/Storage/EncryptionSCALE.md

 ![AddDatasetFormSCALE](/images/SCALE/AddDatasetFormSCALE.png "New Dataset Options")

-Look at the *Encryption Options* and, when the parent dataset is unencrypted, uncheck *Inherit (encrypted)*.
+Look at the *Encryption Options* and, when the parent dataset is unencrypted, uncheck *Inherit (non-encrypted)*.

 ![EncryptionOptionsSCALE](/images/SCALE/EncryptionOptionsSCALE.png "Dataset Encryption Options")